Medically reviewed by Drugs.com. Last updated on Jan 19, 2021.

 Liver Dose Adjustments

 -Hypersensitivity to the active ingredient or any product ingredients; hypersensitivity reactions have included angioedema and anaphylaxis

 Safety and efficacy have not been established in patients younger than 18 years.

 Consult WARNINGS section for additional precautions.

 Data not available

--This drug should be administered initially under circumstances in which the patient can sit or lie down if symptoms of orthostatic hypotension occur.
+-Initial doses of this drug should be administered in settings where patient can sit or lie down if symptoms of orthostatic hypotension occur

 More about teriparatide